AdrianoCahete/adrianocahete.dev-nuxt2/README.md

 - Create a blog to explain the steps of each project *[In Progress]*
 - Add all licenses to project page "This portfolio" *[In Progress]*
 - Add an interactable animation on the Main page (home) *[In Progress]*
-- Move to i18n instead of hardcoded text
 - Create a Logo
 - Use newly created Logo as link to back Home
+- Move to i18n instead of hardcoded text
 - Add [Nuxt Storybook](https://storybook.nuxtjs.org/) to documentation system
-- Customize Nuxt loading page (up to v2.13)
+- Customize Nuxt loading page
 - Create a specific page for every project/interface
 - Make a better error/not found page
 - Move CSS to SASS instead of Stylus ([stylus seems to be deprecated or, at least, stagnated](https://github.com/stylus/stylus/issues/2282))